t-cool/sankaku/README.md

 # sankaku

-just draw triangles on a circle using canvas
+draw triangles on a circle using canvas

 ## License